 At Woods and Woods, sometimes we are able to help veterans file a VA disability application, and when we do it’s always free of charge.
 However, most veterans will wait to see if an initial claim is granted or denied before seeking representation from us or another accredited attorney, VSO, or claims agent.

-Once you sign the VA form for “Appointment of Individual as Claimant’s Representative,” also known as VA Form 21-22a, making a VA disability lawyer your power of attorney on the case, they may ask you to sign a fee agreement.
+Once you sign the VA form for “Appointment of Individual as Claimant’s Representative,” also known as VA Form 21-22a, you make a VA disability lawyer your power of attorney on the case.
+From that point, they may ask you to sign a fee agreement.

 This fee agreement will vary from one attorney to the next.
-However, accredited individuals are not allowed to charge “unreasonable fees” for their services.
+However, accredited lawyers for veterans benefits are not allowed to charge “unreasonable fees” for their services.
 U.S. Code establishes that a contingency fee that does not exceed 20% of past-due benefits shall be presumed as reasonable.
 On the other hand, a contingency fee that exceeds 33.33% of past-due benefits shall be presumed to be unreasonable.